candacemonster/candace-woodbury/README.md

 [![GitHub Pages](https://img.shields.io/badge/Hosted%20on-GitHub%20Pages-blue.svg)](https://pages.github.com/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-A minimalist personal site for someone with no interest in branding, optimizing, or monetizing their personality.
+A minimalist site, maintained (sporadically) by someone allergic to branding, optimization, and digital hustle.

-Built with plain HTML and CSS—because it's enough.
+Built with plain HTML and CSS.
+No frameworks, no pipelines, no “growth hacks.”
+That’s intentional.

 ---

 ## What This Is

-A small, quiet corner of the internet.
+A small, quiet, intentionally undramatic corner of the internet.

-There are no life hacks here.
+There are no life hacks.
 No productivity pyramids.
-No call to *smash the button*.
-This exists because disappearing entirely didn’t feel quite right.
+No “join the tribe” buttons.
+This exists because disappearing entirely felt overdramatic.

 You might find:
-- The occasional note, posted irregularly
+- The occasional note (posted irregularly, edited liberally, deleted quietly)
-- A list of still-breathing side projects
+- A listing of side projects yet to be abandoned
-- Sentences I don’t entirely hate
+- Sentences I almost like

 ---

 ## What This Isn’t

-- A blog (please)
+- A blog (please, no)
 - A startup
-- A personal brand
+- “Personal brand” territory
 - A funnel, pipeline, or ecosystem
+- An AI productivity tool (or any other sin)

 ---